icaew-digital-archive/handbook/docs/index.md

 ## Admin guides

 * The admin guides are primarily focused on the _processes_ involved in the ingest of material into our digital archiving platform and the capturing of web pages via our web crawlers.
-These will be mostly of interest to the ICAEW Digital Archive Manager and Digital Archive Assistant.
+These will be mostly of interest to the ICAEW Digital Archive Manager and Digital Archivist.

 ## Useful resources